-If MRSA gets through your child’s skin through a cut or other wound, he or she may get an active MRSA infection.
+If MRSA gets through your child’s skin through a cut or other wound, they may get an active MRSA infection.

 Which children are at risk for MRSA?

-A child is more at risk for MRSA if he or she has any of these:
+A child is more at risk for MRSA if they have any of these:

 - Close contact with people who have MRSA

 - A scrape, cut, or other skin injury

 - A tattoo or piercing